Want to learn more about design systems? Here are the most common questions!

-There are numerous tools available to provide this documentation, but its important to find one that is compatible with your shared library.
+There are numerous tools available to provide this documentation, but it's important to find one that is compatible with your shared library.
 In some cases, a custom-built solution is often the best way; it’s essential to ensure that any changes to the documentation are automatically updated with individual atoms in the central library.

 What’s the difference between a design system and a style guide or pattern library?

-The most distinctive benefit of a design system is that its a shared and centralised collection of digital assets that developers can call upon.
+The most distinctive benefit of a design system is that its a shared and centralized collection of digital assets that developers can call upon.
 A pattern library is a specific part of this, where molecules and organisms are stored.
 While useful, this is not helpful on its own without the singular atoms that make up these larger features.

 Style guides, on the other hand, can be used to inform your design system.
-A style guide can determine tone, branding and other design factors that your designers and developers can use when growing, adapting and using their design system.
+A style guide can determine tone, branding, and other design factors that your designers and developers can use when growing, adapting, and using their design system.

 A design system, then, covers all of the above.
-It includes the atoms, typography, grid rules and other essential building blocks, as well as the pattern library, templates and more advanced design guidelines.
+It includes the atoms, typography, grid rules, and other essential building blocks, as well as the pattern library, templates, and more advanced design guidelines.

 What are some examples of popular design systems?